-1. Students are expected to purchase at least one disposable lab coat per semester; the coat can be purchased at the MDCC bookstore.

-- 2. The lab coat must be worn, buttoned from top to bottom, at all times when working with biological samples. - 3.
-When not in use, the lab coat is to be stored in a designated area.
-Lab coats may NEVER be worn outside the lab. - 4.
+- 1. Students are expected to purchase at least one disposable lab coat per semester; the coat can be purchased at the MDCC bookstore. - 2.
+The lab coat must be worn, buttoned from top to bottom, at all times when working with biological samples. - 3.
+When not in use, the lab coat is to be stored in a designated area in the student laboratory or on the hooks provided at the rear of the classroom.
+Lab coats may NEVER be worn outside the MLT instructional area/student laboratory. - 4.
 With normal wear, the lab coat should last throughout one semester.
 If a spill occurs or there is other major damage to the coat, the coat should be properly discarded.
 Students may purchase additional disposable lab coats from MDCC bookstore. - 5.
 Closed-toe shoes are required for all laboratory sessions.
 Lab sessions that involve blood, body fluids, cultures of microorganisms, or sharps will require the student to wear closed-toe shoes for safety purposes.